fortana-co/react-dropzone-uploader/docs/why-rdu.md

 }
 ~~~

-10 lines of code vs 100.
-The first implementation is production ready.
-The second isn't even close...
+10 lines of code that are production ready, vs 100 that aren't even close.

 ## Contributing